jillesvangurp/kt-search/manual/Search.md

 ```

 Note how we are using templated strings here.
 With some hand crafted queries, this style of querying may be very useful.

+Another advantage is that you can paste queries straight from the Kibana development console.

 ## Using the SearchDSL